gourab-rout/SFTPUseCase/README.md

 ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/admin.PNG)

-  Create a new user by navigating "Admin"---> "User Manager" -----> "Add".
+6. Create a new user by navigating "Admin"---> "User Manager" -----> "Add".

   ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/usermanager1.png)

-6.To configure the sftp path click on the newly created user.
+7.To configure the sftp path click on the newly created user.
 Drag file from Server to user and give it read only access.

   ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/sftp%20path%20conf1.PNG)

-7 Now log on to the sftp server with credentials of newly created user to check if the path has correctly configured.
+8.Now log on to the sftp server with credentials of newly created user to check if the path has correctly configured.

 ### Step 2: Import Mule project